 - Capital Planning

-All each though only addressing parts of the reaction, at least it begins to blend the varying cultures and beings to show demonstration to the other cultures that burying the hard science in Cost Center models and Nerd funded research areas will only limit their understanding of true business service needs.
-And vice-versa, by not seeing past the technology and engineering service providers lack of communication skills, and helping them share what it is they need to be successful for them as a service center, they will never achieve, nor understand the business.
+Although it only addresses parts of the reaction, it at least begins to blend the varying cultures.
+The goal being to demonstrate that burying the hard science in Cost Center models and Nerd funded research areas will only limit their understanding of true business service needs.
+And vice-versa, by not seeing past the technology and engineering service provider’s lack of communication skills.
+And by not helping them share what it is they need to be successful as a service center.
+Consequently, they will never achieve, nor understand the business.

-So, if the CIO shop is to initiate this relations, as many initiatives are being initiated as such, will required integrated change management efforts to be more sensitive to the historical imprint of Agency “X”s long history and varying set of challenges than in hard science’s own short history.
+So, for the CIO shop is to initiate these relations, they must integrate change management efforts.
+The goal of this is to be more sensitive to the historical imprint of Agency “X”s long history and varying set of challenges.

-Help paint the picture how the softer science leaders think and what they appreciate and will understand.
-One technique is to use the D.I.S.C model. which can be used to demonstrate the different personalities of executive entities.
+Help paint the picture of how the softer science leaders think.
+Also, what they appreciate and will understand.
+One technique is to use the D.I.S.C model, which demonstrates the different personalities of executive entities.

-The politicals select their value framework based on long-term institutional battles that cross multi-generations of political leaning, and have little appreciation for the programmatic institutional needs to run the organizations core missions business.
+The politicals select their value framework based on long-term institutional battles that cross multiple generations of political leaning.
+Furthermore, they have little appreciation for the programmatic institutional needs to run the organizations core missions business.

-The institutional leaders respond to that with a long time history of showing evaluations of past failures and looking forward they are generally risk adverse to selecting new products or services.
+The institutional leaders respond to that with a history of showing evaluations of past failures.
+Looking forward they are generally risk averse to selecting new products or services.

-Those that have crossed the line between supporting politicals can typically been seen as lightly challenging recent policy evaluations, usually of the predecessor, but limt challenging the selection or advisory of new policies as that is limited to the politicals selected executive trusted advisor.
-Those that try to enter that space get squashed easily, so instead the challengers try hard to help the business find ways to react to the politicals 3-year emerging critical policy and put aside other past 3-year high priorities.
+Those that have crossed the line on supporting politics can typically be seen as slightly challenging recent policy evaluations.
+This is usually seen of the predecessor.
+At the same time, limit challenging the selection or advisory of new policies.
+Those that try to enter that space get squashed easily Instead the challengers try hard to help the business find ways to react to the politicals 3-year emerging critical policy.
+Then, put aside other 3-year high priorities.
 This means business operation internal initiatives need to be seeded very early to gain any sort of adoption.

-Finally, the Innovators, who in one positive light until the last few years, have been isolated in cost center land and have been seen as a budget line item, to cut and add at will.
-But, when Agency “X” and rest of government entered into technology-based self-service for cost and ease of access reasons, this cost center view to service center view of technology as what they unknowingly signed onto – bringing the Nerds to the C-level big table and letting be taught and integrate in resolution ideation.
-To do this, Agency “X” would need to be expanding and absorbing interaction with other domains to result in the desired outcomes.
-A logical order alone will not successfully achieve integrating.
-Based on sphere of influence within the culture, the processes will merge.
+Finally, the Innovators isolate themselves in “cost center land” and become a budget line item, to cut and add at will.
+But, when Agency “X” and the rest of the government entered into technology-based self-service for cost and ease of access reasons, this cost center view to service center view of technology was what they unknowingly signed onto.
+To do this, Agency “X” would need to be accumulating interactions with other domains to gain the desired outcomes.
+A logical order alone will not successfully achieve integration.
+Based on spheres of influence within the culture, the processes will merge.

 How Agency “X” will mature into this structure will depend on adoption.
-Currently Agency “X” is exploring eating their own dogfood and integrating CIO functions in sharing how they mange the information portfolio across all information assurance functions (CPIC, Records, Privacy, Security, Enterprise Architecture, etc.).
+Currently Agency “X” is exploring eating their own “dog food” and integrating CIO functions to share how they manage the information portfolio across all information assurance functions (CPIC, Records, Privacy, Security, Enterprise Architecture, etc.).

-These early adopters are nice, but where integrating the softer science management and budget functions of Strategic Planning, Workforce/Policy Planning, and establishing functional PMOs will be challenges.
-CIO shops have drank the kool aid of hard science management needed, and can be taught softer science techniques, but the softer science organizations, trained for 20, 30 years of government service obfuscated from technology modernizations and only visibility are the 80% of IT implementation failures will be an uphill battle.
-Softer Science taught managers, who have expectations in strong communication, and less strong technology interests and appetites, have little patience for technical mumbo-jumbo, process, or even 3 boxes and a couple arrows.
+These early adopters are nice, but integrating the softer science management and budget functions of Strategic Planning, Workforce/Policy Planning, and establishing functional PMOs will be a challenge.
+CIO shops have drank the kool aid of hard science management needed, and can be taught softer science techniques.
+But the softer science organizations, trained for 20-30 years of government service, obfuscated from technology modernizations and only visibility are the 80% of IT implementation failures, will be an uphill battle.
+Softer science taught managers, who expect strong communication, and less technology interests and appetites, have little patience for technical mumbo-jumbo, process, or even 3 boxes and a couple arrows.

-Before going to far, assure the management is prepared to evaluate itself while modernizing or ideating mission improvements.
-As the Porter Value Chain Suggests, as you look at the value of the primary activities, you need to understand how the supporting activities can coalesce and plan, communicate, budget, invest, procure, and govern together.
-Especially as those support functions get more and more shared as services (which is another talk in and of itself).
+Before going too far, ensure you prepare management to evaluate itself while modernizing or ideating mission improvements.
+As the Porter Value Chain suggests, as you look at the value of the primary activities, you need to understand how the supporting activities can coalesce, plan, communicate, budget, invest, procure, and govern together.
+This is especially true with those support functions get more and more shared as services (which is another talk in and of itself).

-Culture is generations of history of successes and failures.
-EA needs to realize when introducing change these factors at the organization EA is supporting change within.
-Cookie-cutter approaches will not work without flexibility in understanding high-level cultural, policy, and innovation successes and failures over time.
+EA needs to realize when introducing change, these aforementioned factors from the organization EA is supporting change within.
+Cookie-cutter approaches will not work without the flexibility needed to understand high-level cultural, policy, and innovation successes and failures over time.